iamkiko/kotlin-orderbook/README.md

 1. Navigate to the project root directory in your terminal.
 2. Run the test suite using your build tool or IDE's test runner.

-The tests are categorized into unit tests with the exception of the MatchingEngine which is an integration test.
+The tests are categorized into unit tests except the MatchingEngine which is an integration test.